kevmille/rocky.sasebo.host/README.md

 ### Managing Containers

-The containers are managed using [Docker Compose](https://docs.docker.com/compose/) and custom scripts to simplify the processes of building, starting, stopping, and removing containers.
+The containers are managed using [Docker Compose](https://docs.docker.com/compose/) and Kubernetes with custom scripts to simplify the processes of building, starting, stopping, and removing containers.

 ## Maintenance Schedule